 MARY K. ARMSTRONG is one of Canada’s most accomplished trauma therapists.
 She earned her Master of Social Work degree from the School of Social Work, University of Toronto, and has trained extensively in the techniques of Focusing and EMDR.
 Mary lives in Kingston, Ontario.

-Confessions of a Trauma Therapist: A Memoir of Healing and Transformation is my story of uncovering my own history of child sexual abuse in my 40s.
+Confessions of a Trauma Therapist is my story of uncovering my own history of child sexual abuse in my 40s.
 By this time in my life I was a social work psychotherapist in private practice helping others who suffered the invisible wounds of childhood trauma.

 In my 70s I decided to tell my story so that others who have suffered childhood trauma could see their pain reflected in my story of struggle and success.